 Fido was a well-known figure in Springfield, where he had lived with the Lincolns for about six years, frequently accompanying the future president around town.
 He would wait for his master outside the barber shop, and often carried papers for him as the two walked along.

-When the Lincolns left for Washington in 1861, Fido remained behind with the family of John Roll, whose sons were friends of the Lincolns’ sons.
+When the Lincolns left for Washington in 1861, Fido remained behind with the family of John Roll, whose boys were friends of the Lincolns’ sons.
 Concerned that Fido would be fearful and unhappy with the bustle of Washington, the Lincolns had arranged for the Rolls to care for him.
 They specified that Fido could not be tied up alone in the yard, must be allowed in the house whenever he asked to come in, and allowed in the dining room at mealtime.
 To help Fido feel at home, the Lincolns gave the Rolls the dog’s favorite horsehair sofa.

 Days earlier, in New York City, another dog who also knew Lincoln took part in meeting his casket when it arrived by train.
 The New York Times reported on the episode in its April 28, 1865, edition: